Book course button for online food safety training and Food Safety for Food Banks Find out more button linking to HSEDocs online training courses

 Good Food Safety Measures

 Training is vital to ensure everyone understands and adheres to these safety measures.
 Regular workshops and certifications can keep staff and volunteers up-to-date on best practices, thereby reducing the risk of foodborne illnesses.
-Staff should be educated on recognizing signs of spoilage and contamination, allowing them to quickly address any issues that arise.
+Staff should be educated on recognising signs of spoilage and contamination, allowing them to address any issues that arise quickly.

 In addition to these practices, food banks should have clear, written protocols available for all staff and volunteers.
 These protocols should include steps for proper food handling, storage, and cleaning procedures.
 Regular reviews and updates to these protocols can ensure they remain effective and aligned with current food safety standards.